 The Bay Hotel

-We can’t talk about Southern pubs and not include The Bay too, with their legendary Bushy’s beer, live music and homemade food, The Bay has been at the heart of the Port Erin community since it was brought back from the dead by Bushy’s just after the millennium.
+We can’t talk about Southern pubs and not include The Bay too, with their legendary Bushy’s beer, live music and tasty food.
+The Bay has been at the heart of the Port Erin community since it was brought back from the dead by Bushy’s just after the millennium.

 The Thirsty Pigeon